peterdesmet/peterdesmet.github.io/_source/posts/2013/oa-1.md

 Tags: Open science course, Open access
 Summary: A short introduction to open access

-*Note: This post is written as a response to [this task](https://p2pu.org/en/courses/5/content/365/) of an [online course on open science](https://p2pu.org/en/courses/5/open-science-an-introduction/) I am following.
+*Note: This post is a response to [this task](https://p2pu.org/en/courses/5/content/365/) of an [online course on open science](https://p2pu.org/en/courses/5/open-science-an-introduction/) I am following.
 In addition to the sources mentioned in text, I have also used a blog post from fellow participant [Quentin Reul](http://linked-data.blogspot.com/2013/08/introduction-to-open-access.html).*

 Open access is **free**, **immediate**, and **online** availability of peer-reviewed research articles and other scientific works.
 It has several advantages over traditional publication practices and will hopefully replace those in the long term.